 Look around your house to see what you might be able to recycle to use to store your kid’s toys.
 When you put them into storage containers, try to group like items together.
 Farm animals and trucks in one.
 Card games could be in another.
 Place coloring books and crayons in yet another bin.

-Once everything organized, give your kids a tour of their toys.
+Once everything is organized, give your kids a tour of their toys.
 Show them where they can find what it is they want.
 They may end up playing with those items that they have not touched in a year.

 Use this as a way to help them learn how to put things back when they are done playing with them.
 They are never too young to learn how to clean up after themselves.
-When everything is organized, it can make it easier for both you and your kid(s) to keep it all cleaned!
+When everything is organized, it can make it easier for both you and your kid(s) to keep it all clean!